Illinois

 Parent and Student Rights

-Parents may inspect and review covered information about their child regardless of which entity holds the data.
-Parents may request copies in paper or electronic form.
-They may request corrections to factual inaccuracies, and operators or schools must respond within 90 days.
+Parents may inspect and review covered information about their child, request copies in paper or electronic form, and request corrections to factual inaccuracies.
+Operators or schools must respond to correction requests within 90 days.
+Violations of SOPPA are enforceable under the Illinois Consumer Fraud and Deceptive Business Practices Act.

 Right to Privacy in the Workplace Act: 820 ILCS 55